Moomins on the Riviera: Release

+The theme song for the Japanese version of the film is "Eye" by Kaela Kimura.

-Moomins on the Riviera was released on 10 October 2014 in Finland to celebrate the 100th anniversary of Tove Jansson’s birth, and on 31 October 2014 in Sweden.
+Moomins on the Riviera was released on 10 October 2014 in Finland to celebrate the 100th anniversary of Tove Jansson's birth, and on 31 October 2014 in Sweden.
 In France, the film was released on 4 February 2015.
 Indie Sales acquired the release rights for the Toronto International Film Festival and in addition, the film was sold to other countries, including Switzerland and Japan.
 For the UK theatrical release, the film made its premiere on 11 October 2014 at the BFI London Film Festival.
 The film had a wider theatrical release in UK for 22 May 2015 that was distributed by Vertigo Films.
 In February 2015, the film was confirmed to be featured on New York International Children's Film Festival.

 A Region 2 home video edition of Moomins on the Riviera was released on February 11, 2015 on DVD and Blu-ray in Finland.
-The film was released on DVD on September 28, 2015, in United Kingdom.
+The film was released on DVD on September 28, 2015, in United Kingdom, The film was reissued on DVD for its 10th anniversary on 2024 by GKids in United States.